semibran/key-state/readme.md

 }
 ```

-This package is a small wrapper over `KeyboardEvent` which provides a flexible and intuitive interface for tracking DOM keyboard state.
+This package is a thin wrapper over `KeyboardEvent` which provides a flexible and intuitive interface for tracking DOM keyboard state.

 ## usage
 [![NPM](https://nodei.co/npm/key-state.png?mini)](https://www.npmjs.com/package/key-state)